 If you’re planning to spend one month in Mexico, think about the time of year that you will be traveling.
 Airfare costs tend to rise in the spring and summer.
 But flying in the fall and winter months may yield you cheaper prices.
 For our family, airfare in and out of Mexico cost us around $1,600.

 The next big ticket cost if you’re planning on spending one month in Mexico is lodging.
 You can certainly spend your whole month staying at hotels.
-Hotel prices in Mexico can be as cheap as $60 a day, or as expensive as $300.
-It really depends on the type of hotels you want to stay at.
+Hotel prices in Mexico can be as cheap as $30 a day, or as expensive as $300.
+You can get a feel for how much hotels might cost by looking in the Lonely Planet Mexico guide book.
+But in general, it really depends on the type of hotels you want to stay at.

 Groceries, snacks, and restaurants